Yive/YivesMirror/README.md

 3. Create and migrate your database with `bin/amber db create migrate`.
 Also see [creating the database](https://docs.amberframework.org/amber/guides/create-new-app#creating-the-database).
 4. Start Amber server with `bin/amber watch`

+If the above doesn't work for you:

+1. Follow the quickstar guide for [Amber](https://docs.amberframework.org/amber/getting-started/quick-start).
+2. Install dependencies with `shards install`
+3. Run either `amber watch` or `crystal build ./src/yives_mirror.cr`

 Now you can visit http://localhost:3000/ from your browser.

 Getting an error message you need help decoding?
 Check the [Amber troubleshooting guide](https://docs.amberframework.org/amber/troubleshooting), post a [tagged message on Stack Overflow](https://stackoverflow.com/questions/tagged/amber-framework), or visit [Amber on Gitter](https://gitter.im/amberframework/amber).